-The Catholic Mobilizing Network to End Use of the Death Penalty (CMN) in the United States endeavors to take up the challenge of the U.S. bishops’ “Campaign To End the Use of the Death Penalty” (A Culture of Life and the Penalty of Death, 2005).
+The Catholic Mobilizing Network (CMN) endeavors to take up the challenge of the U.S. Conference of Catholic Bishops’ “Campaign To End the Use of the Death Penalty” (A Culture of Life and the Penalty of Death, 2005).

-Late in the summer of 2008, veteran proponents of ending the death penalty gathered in Washington, D.C. to consider how best to engage lay American Catholics in the bishops’ campaign.
+Late in the summer of 2008, anti-death penalty advocates gathered in Washington, D.C. to consider how best to engage lay American Catholics in the bishops’ campaign.
 Among them were Sister Helen Prejean, author of Dead Man Walking, and leadership from the U.S. Conference of Catholic Bishops, Catholic Charities USA, the Franciscan Action Network, the Maryland Catholic Conference, Catholics Against Capital Punishment, Murder Victims’ Families for Human Rights, the National Coalition To Abolish the Death Penalty, Equal Justice USA, and New Jerseyans for Alternatives to the Death Penalty.

-The group determined that a national Catholic networking organization should be created to inform and facilitate the death penalty-related work of state Catholic conferences, diocesan offices, and other Catholic organizations and institutions.
+The group discerned that a national Catholic organization should be created to inform and facilitate the efforts to end the use of the death penalty by state Catholic conferences, diocesan offices, and other Catholic organizations and institutions.
 Among other services, the new organization would provide resource materials and education programs (in English and Spanish), workshops, speakers for conferences and special events, and a website with downloadable media.

-Thanks to the involvement of Vicki Schieber, a nationally recognized spokesperson for Murder Victims’ Families for Human Rights, it was also determined that restorative justice, which seeks to repair the hurt caused by the violent taking of human life, should be integral to CMN’s work.
+Due to the early involvement of Vicki Schieber, a nationally recognized spokesperson for Murder Victims’ Families for Human Rights, it was also determined that restorative justice, which seeks to repair the harm caused by violence, should be integral to CMN’s work.

 CMN was formally launched on January 25, 2009.